thirumurthis/stock-api/README.md

 }
 ```

-### Swagger open api v3 - access
+#####  Swagger open api v3 - access

  - Once the user has signed up with the username and password.
- - when accessing URL end-point `http://<domain>:8080/swagger-ui/index.html`
+ - Access end-point with URL - `http://<domain>/swagger-ui/index.html`
- - once Swagger UI is display, input `/stockapp-openapi`
+ - Once Swagger UI is rendered, input `/stockapp-openapi`
- - when prompt for username & password, enter the value used to sign up.
+ - To explore the API end-points, use username & password used to sign-up for API to access.